-As the Mexico chapter in Kehoe and Nicolini(2019) shows, this phenomenon is not a novel one.
-The financial crisis experienced by Mexico following the devaluation of December 1994 ended after the so-called Clinton bailout with the announcement of a debt relief package that was close to USD 50 billion.
-Mexico used only a fraction of the package and returned the funds in less than a year.
+As the Mexico chapter in Kehoe and Nicolini (2020) shows, this phenomenon is not a novel one.
+The financial crisis experienced by Mexico following the devaluation of December 1994 ended after the so-called Clinton bailout, with the announcement of a debt relief package that was close to USD 50 billion.
+Mexico used less than half of the package and repaid the funds in less than three years.

-A reasonable conjecture is that the debt relief packages that Mexico received from the United States, and which Italy, Portugal, and Spain received from the ECB, avoided defaults that could have been very costly.
-Is it possible that without those relief packages, those three European countries could have been dragged into a lost decade, similar to the one endured by several of the Latin American countries?
+A reasonable conjecture is that the debt-relief packages that Mexico received from the United States and that Italy, Portugal, and Spain received from the ECB avoided defaults that could have been very costly.
+Is it possible that without those relief packages, those three European countries could have been dragged into a lost decade similar to the one endured by several of the Latin American countries?
 We believe so.
 If this were the case, belonging to the European community and the euro system may have substantial benefits that are not always acknowledged.

 Though some details of the Mexican crisis are different from the European one, the same logic of a policy action by a large lender solving a multiple equilibria-driven crisis lies behind the Mexican crisis (see Cole and Kehoe 1996).

-A reasonable conjecture is that the success of the Clinton bailout, now well understood by the profession, played some role in the decision of Mario Draghi, then president of the European Central Bank, to grant the debt relief packages for Italy, Portugal, and Spain.
+A reasonable conjecture is that the success of the Clinton bailout, now well understood by the profession, played some role in the decision of Mario Draghi, then president of the European Central Bank, to grant the debt relief packages to Italy, Portugal, and Spain.

-The Asian financial crisis
+9.2 The Asian financial crisis

-The outbreak in balance of payments and banking crises that hit the fast-growing economies of Southeast Asia in 1997 took everyone by surprise.
+The outbreak in balance-of-payments and banking crises that hit the fast-growing economies of Southeast Asia in 1997 took most observers by surprise.
 The understanding was that these systemic crises seemed to grow only on Latin American soil.
-At first sight, the nature of the crises seemed to be different from those that plagued Latin America in the early 1980s, since the measures of deficits were much smaller than the ones observed in Latin America during those years.
+At first sight, the crises seemed to be different from those that plagued Latin America in the early 1980s, since the measures of deficits were much smaller than the ones observed in Latin America during those years.
 Upon closer scrutiny, however, we see that the crises share several features.
-One important contribution to understanding the Asian crisis points out that once prospective deficits are taken into account, a crisis may unravel through essentially the same mechanism that allows current deficits to cause a crisis, as demonstrated by the conceptual framework used by the country cases in this book (see Burnside, Eichenbaum, and Rebelo 2001).
+One important contribution to understanding the Asian crisis points out that once prospective deficits are taken into account, a crisis may unravel through essentially the same mechanism that allows current deficits to cause a crisis, as demonstrated by the conceptual framework used by the country cases in Kehoe and Nicolini (2020) (see Burnside, Eichenbaum, and Rebelo 2001).

-As it turns out, the role played by prospective deficits has been already pointed out as a potential cause of the Mexican crisis of 1995 (Calvo and Mendoza 1996).
+As it turns out, the role played by prospective deficits has already been identified as a potential cause of the Mexican crisis of 1995 (Calvo and Mendoza 1996).
 Those two contributions suggest that we can draw useful lessons from the crises in Mexico and Asia.

-Financial market and capital account liberalizations
+9.3 Financial market and capital account liberalizations

-All too often, as illustrated in this book, financial liberalizations ended in banking crises with very large fiscal costs.
+All too often, as illustrated in Kehoe and Nicolini (2020), financial liberalizations ended in banking crises with very large fiscal costs.
 In many of those cases, countries were unable to finance those sudden increases in spending, so the financial crisis was accompanied by defaults on government debt.
 Most of the time, these defaults were very costly with respect to output performance.
 This was particularly the case for financial liberalizations that were adopted at the same time that capital controls were eliminated and both the government and the private sector started borrowing heavily in international financial markets.